craigbuckler/dockerwebdev/content/course/tutor.md

 I was eventually shown the light by another developer *(thanks Glynne!)* I dived deep into Docker and I realised what I'd been missing.

-> This is the course I wanted when I started using Docker
+> "Docker for Web Developers" is the course I wanted when I started using Docker

 The course concisely explains the benefits of Docker then jumps straight in with real-world examples and development projects using a variety of technologies.
-You'll be running Docker in minutes and will quickly learn the core concepts.
+You'll be running Docker in minutes and will learn the core concepts quickly.

 ---